-For all students combined, responsible decision making correlated .52 with relationship skills, .63 with self-management, .44 with social awareness, and .79 with the total score.
-Relationship skills correlated .53 with self-management, .51 with social awareness, and .79 with the total score.
-Self-management correlated .47 with social awareness and .82 with the total score.
-Social awareness correlated .78 with the total score.
-All correlations were significant at the .001 level.
+For all students combined, responsible decision making correlated .63 with relationship skills, .68 with self-management, .59 with social awareness, .59 with self-awareness, and .85 with the total score.
+Relationship skills correlated .58 with self-management, .71 with social awareness, .56 with self-awareness, and .85 with the total score.
+Self-management correlated .49 with social awareness, .53 with self-awareness and .82 with the total score.
+Social awareness correlated .49 with self-awareness and .81 with the total score.
+Self-awareness correlated .49 with self-awareness and .81 with the total score.
+Self-awareness correlated .76 with the total score.
+All correlations were significant at the .01 level.